United States federal civil service: History

 In 1789, the federal service employed approximately 300 individuals.
 By the end of the 19th century, it had reached 208,000.
 As a consequence of the First World War, this number rose to 900,000.
 Between the wars, the workforce fluctuated between 5–600,000.
 The one million mark was surpassed in the early 1940s.
 A record 3.3 million people worked for the federal civil service by 1945.
 This figure then receded to 2.1 million by October 1946.

 In the early 19th century, positions in the federal government were held at the pleasure of the president—a person could be fired at any time.Most mechanics and laborers were per diem employees, paid by the day.
 The spoils system meant that jobs were used to support the American political parties.
 For example employment during the early years of the Washington Navy Yard vacancies for laborers mechanical and other skilled trade jobs were rarely publicly announced; instead they were typically filled through political connections, patronage, and personal influence.
-See 15 October 1808 letter from Secretary of the Navy Robert Smith to Captain Thomas Tingey Only on rare occasion would a dearth of skilled applicants require shipyard officers to place public notice in local newspapers; see thumbnail.
+See 15 October 1808 letter from Secretary of the Navy Robert Smith to Captain Thomas Tingey Only on rare occasion would a dearth of skilled applicants require shipyard officers to place public notice in local newspapers.

 Notice placed by Commodore Thomas Tingey for Blacksmiths capable of working on large anchors, and other heavy ship work, dated 15 May 1815, City of Washington Gazette, p.
 3.

 In the 1840's and 1850's complaints at Brooklyn Navy Yard re apparent favoritism and blatant political patronage became public and were widely reported in the press.

 In October 1841, the Secretary of the Navy directed a Naval Court of Inquiry into the conduct of shipyard Commodore James Renshaw.